edgeimpulse/workshop-advantech-jetson-nano/README.md

 Generating features is an important step in Embedded Machine Learning.
 It will create features that are meaningful for the Neural Network to learn on instead of learning directly on the raw data.
 If you are familiar with Computer Vision, you can also create your custom Processing Block: [Utilize Custom Processing Blocks in Your Image ML Pipelines](https://www.edgeimpulse.com/blog/utilize-custom-processing-blocks-in-your-image-ml-pipelines).

 To configure your processing block, click `Images` in the menu on the left.
-This will show you the raw data on top of the screen (you can select other files via the drop down menu), and the results of the processing step on the right.
-You can use the options to switch between 'RGB' and 'Grayscale' mode, but for now leave the color depth on 'RGB' and click `Save parameters`.
+This will show you the raw data on top of the screen (you can select other files via the drop-down menu), and the results of the processing step on the right.
+You can use the options to switch between 'RGB' and 'Grayscale' mode, but for now, leave the colour depth on 'RGB' and click `Save parameters`.

 ![studio-generate-features](assets/studio-generate-features.png)